-- Develop a public awareness campaign to raise awareness of microplastic pollution, and facilitate behavior, policy, systemic, and environmental change.
-(2023) - Update pertinent principles, concept, standards, teacher training efforts, and/or curricula to educate K-12 students of microplastic sources, impacts, and solutions.
-(2024) - Promote industry engagement and outreach to advance sector-specific microplastic pollution prevention strategies.
-(2024)
+- 2A.3.1 Engage with California Native American Tribes to initiate outreach, monitoring, and immediate plastic and microplastic pollution reduction efforts beginning in 2022. - 2A.3.2 Engage with underserved or communities disproportionately burdened by environmental injustice to ensure inclusion in decision-making processes, and to identify and pursue immediate solutions to reduce plastic and microplastic pollution beginning in 2022. - 2A.3.3 Develop a public campaign to raise awareness of microplastic pollution, and to facilitate behavior, policy, systemic, and environmental change by 2023. - 2A.3.4 Promote informal and formal educational programs with updated principles, concepts, standards, teacher training efforts, and/or curricula to educate K-12 students of microplastic sources, impacts, and solutions by 2024. - 2A.3.5 Promote industry engagement and outreach to advance sector-specific microplastic pollution prevention strategies by 2024.